TP switch for perfomance analysis missing at command line on Net Core

 So how to do Perf Analysis on .NET?

-RE: TP switch for perfomance analysis missing at command line on Net Core - Added by Michael Kay about 2 months ago
+RE: TP switch for perfomance analysis missing at command line on Net Core - Added by Michael Kay 7 months ago

 Thanks for the reminder: support for tracing in SaxonCS is currently very basic.
 The -T option works, but to get anything more than this working, you would need to dive rather deep into internals - for example, to inject trace code at compile time you can do